The Mango: Production

 "The Mango" was written by Larry David and Lawrence H. Levy.
 A friend of his came up with the setup of the episode: Elaine never having orgasms with Jerry.
 Larry David said that the idea was "too good to pass up."
 The subplot in which Kramer is banned from a fruit shop is based on one of David’s personal experiences, where he himself was banned from a fruit shop for squeezing the produce too much.

 The episode's working title was "The Orgasm."
-It was first read by its cast on August 11, 1993, at 10:30 a.m. to much anticipation, as it was to premiere in a new 9:00 timeslot.
+It was first read by its cast on August 11, 1993 to much anticipation, as it was to premiere in a new 9:00 timeslot.
 NBC officials, however, were a bit more apprehensive because it was taking over the timeslot of the highly successful sitcom Cheers.
 The episode was filmed in front of a live studio audience on Tuesday, August 17, 1993.

 The exterior shot of Joe’s fruit shop was filmed on the backlot of CBS Studio center.
-The name "Almo's bar and grill" can be spotted on the storefront next door to Joe’s.
+The name "Almo's Bar & Grill" is visible on the storefront next door to Joe’s.
 This is a reference to the father of Seinfeld set designer Tom Azzari, whose name is Almo.